-Any player who walks while another player in the group is executing their shot or that moves ahead of play will be deemed to have 'bad etiquette'.
-If a game is played out of order there will be no penalty unless it is deemed it was done so to gain an advantage (e.g. A player is entitled to 'tap in' if the ball is located in the minimal green zone - 3 meters from the hole).
+Any player that moves ahead of play will be deemed to have 'bad etiquette'.
+If a game is played out of order there will be no penalty unless it is deemed it was done so to gain an advantage. (e.g. A player is entitled to 'tap in' if the ball is located in the minimal green zone - 3 mts from the hole.)
 Penalty of +1 kick would therefore be to both players, the one due to play and the one that actually played.